matter-labs/zksync/docs/wallet-signer.md

 ## async waitCommit

-Returns when deposit was included to the Sync network block.
+Returns when priority operation was included to the Sync network block.

 ### Signature